 If you love Apple’s clean-looking aesthetic, there’s a good chance you’ll like a little more of that minimalism in your life.
 The stripped-down lifestyle is about simplicity, and not about restriction as some think.
 Plus, it’s trending, so you might want to keep up.

 - People who are always running late or misplacing things.

-- People who overspend or need to be more disciplined with money.
+- Those who overspend or need to be more disciplined with money.

 - People who want to change hoarding habits.

 - People who suffer from anxiety, have sleep problems or any type of mental health concern.

 - People who are under a lot of stress caring for others.

 Of course, Steve Jobs, as well as Angelina Jolie and Robert Pattinson.

 Vurb, as you know, is big on routines.
 We’re big on them because they help us create structure, saves time, promote mindfulness and help people create a kinder more effective framework for success and lasting change.
 Minimalism is the aesthetic and lifestyle that best facilitates that.
 Ultimately, minimalism helps us to be more productive.

 If you have even the mildest interest in minimalism but not ready to embrace the whole lifestyle, you can look for small ways to incorporate it into your life.
 And a great place to start is in your closet.

 Benefits of my semi-minimalist wardrobe

 I love fashion but after incorporating principles of minimalism into my wardrobe and became what I call a semi-minimalist, I’m enjoying my closets more.
 I’ve figured out the difference between having a lot of clothes and having style.
 Now I edit my wardrobe more often and feel less stressed because my closets are never cramped.
 When I open a closet door, I appreciate that nothing is going to fall down on my head.
 I appreciate that my things are beautifully hung and that I can find anything I’m looking for within seconds.

 You probably already love minimalism and don’t realize it.
 Ikea (Scandinavian design), Apple and BMW are minimalist designs.

 Think you might wanna bring minimalism (or semi-minimalism) into your life?
 There are some common misconceptions about being a minimalist, that you might want to rethink